 Physicians who agreed with the teamwork statement were also 75 percent less likely to say they experience significant signs of burnout.

 Groups with high-functioning clinical teams typically empower non-physician clinicians to take on a wider range of responsibilities, allowing physicians to focus on complex diagnoses and patient communication.
-This in turn is likely to make physicians feel more capable and more satisfied with their work.
+This in turn is likely to make physicians feel more supported, more satisfied, and more capable in their work.

 Therefore, anything leaders can do to foster teamwork — establishing stable staffing patterns, ensuring that nurses, physicians, and medical assistants are working to the top of their licenses, and communicating expectations about collaboration — is likely to pay off in higher capability.